An Online Sociology Bachelor's Degree Completion Program

 *** Please note required specific LAC stipulations for this program:

-- For Area 1: SCI 291 is recommended but not required.
+- SCI 291 (eligible for LAW 2 hours) is recommended but not required.

 Note: the Sociology department requires SOC 100 even if LAC requirements are waived by UNC.